Lexxn0x3/CloudControlledRoboter/docs/Docker.md

 ```yaml
 docker exec -it <dockername> bash
 ```
-You can autocomplet the dockername by pressing TAB
+You can autocomplete the dockername by pressing TAB